Author: Matthew Rogers

 Pros of shared hosting:

 - Affordability: since you are sharing a server with numerous other websites, it significantly cuts down on cost.
+Most of the best cheap web hosting providers are shared hosts.

 - Hassle-free: again, because you are sharing the server with others, the server itself is owned and maintained by the host provider.
 This means you do not have to worry about having the tech savvy (or hiring the tech savvy) to maintain and fix the server when it has issues.